yorkxin/vscode-coffeescript-support/client/README.md

 ### Supported

-- [x] Syntax check on save
+- Syntax check on save
-- [x] Show all Symbol Definitions Within a Document ("Go to symbol in file" command)
+- Show all Symbol Definitions Within a Document ("Go to symbol in file" command)

-For other planned features, see https://github.com/chitsaou/vscode-coffeescript-support .
+For other planned features, issues and source code, see https://github.com/chitsaou/vscode-coffeescript-support .

 ## Demo